The Intellectual Property and Antitrust Review: Turkey

 Moreover, the recent Turkish IP Law and other existing legal regulations related to intellectual property rights (IP rights) confer exclusive rights on the right holders.
 The owner of intellectual property is entitled under the relevant legal regulations to exploit the subject of the right exclusively, to prevent illegal use of it by third parties and confer the right to use it by licensing it to third parties.
 The fact that legal regulations related to intellectual property grant exclusive rights of exploitation to right holders does not imply that IP rights are immune from the area of application of the competition law.
 Article 4 (restrictive agreements), Article 5 (individual exemption conditions) and Article 6 (dominance) of the Competition Law are also applicable to agreements whereby the holder of IP rights licenses another undertaking to exploit its IP rights.
 Overall, it would be prudent to consider intellectual property law and competition law as complementary rather than contradictory concepts.

 As elaborated above, the main legislation for the competition law regime in Turkey is the Competition Law.
 The Turkish competition law regime consists of three main branches: restrictive agreements, concerted practices and cartels; dominance; and merger control.
-The national competition authority for enforcing competition law in Turkey is the Turkish Competition Authority.
+The national competition authority for enforcing competition law in Turkey is the Turkish Competition Authority (the Authority).
 Under the current Turkish competition law regime, the general competition law enforcement structure is also applicable for IP rights.